Michael Z. Lewin

 Bio/biblio

 It wasn't the first play Harold and I wrote.
-That was "The Grandma's Daughter," a melodrama
+That was "The Grandma's Daughter," a melodrama: pictured below.

-Cast as the villain, I intimidate my sister and her mother - neighbor Betsy Kuether.
+Cast as the villain, I intimidate my sister, Julie, and her mother - neighbor Betsy Kuether.

-After the seven minutes of its only performance my father said, "Is that all?"
+After the seven minutes of "The Grandma's Daughter"'s only performance my father said, "Is that all?"
 I didn't know at the time he was a stifled writer.
 He unstifled later.
 No copies of either play script are known to have survived.
+Unless you have one, Harold.
+Are you out there?

-But I wrote no more mysteries until 1969 when I began a short story that I thought would make my (then) wife and my mother laugh.
-The short story finished as my first Albert Samson novel, ASK THE RIGHT QUESTION.
-I don't recall if either of them laughed, but I bet my daughter, Liz, did.
-She was aged 2 months when I birthed Albert.
-Those days she laughed at about anything.
+But I wrote no more mysteries until 1969 when, on a visit to Los Angeles, I began a short story that I thought would make my (then) wife and my mother laugh.
+When the short story didn't come to a rapid conclusioin, I carried it back to New York and continued to wonder what would happen next.
+Eventually it became the first Albert Samson novel, ASK THE RIGHT QUESTION.
+I don't recall if either wife or mother laughed, but I bet my daughter, Liz, did.
+She was aged 3 months when I birthed Albert.
+Those days she laughed at almost anything.

 The gap between the Money Murders and ASK was not filled with fiction writing.
 I majored in hard sciences in college, and expected to sign on for a PhD.
 But in my junior year I wandered into a creative writing class.
-It was suggested by my father on the strength of my writing good letters.
+It had been suggested by my father on the strength of my writing good letters.
 Maybe the truth was he hoped it would belatedly improve my craft as a dramatist.
 Whatever the reason I signed up - fully expecting to be turfed out at the first hurdle: a writing sample.
 But I crawled under what other, more experienced writers leapt.
-And here I am.
+And here I am, thanks in no small part to the sympathetic teaching in that class of Alan Lebowitz.

 As for biographical facts, I was born in 1942, in Springfield, Massachusetts, also the birthplace of basketball.
 I was raised up in Indianapolis where my high school career began in the first year of North Central High School's existence.
 That hard science - "Chemistry and Physics" - was at Harvard, as was the writing class.
 From there I went to Cambridge (England) but spent far more time in the Footlights - a club devoted to revues - than in the chem labs.
 I taught science in American high schools (Bridgeport CT and New York City) for three years before becoming a full time writer in 1969 on the occasion of getting a contract for my first book, a subversive non-fiction tome called HOW TO BEAT COLLEGE TESTS.
 I was told by the publisher at the time that it sold well in Texas.